prabuw/prabuw.github.io/_posts/2014-01-02-answers-to-net-senior-developer-interview-questions.markdown

 ---
 <p align="justify">Last year I posted a list of questions that I got asked for a senior developer position in .NET.
 Some people that came across the article asked for the answers.
 I will try to answer them as best I know, although it is always best to do some research on your own as well.</p>
 <p align="justify">Since some of the questions are quite broad, and the interviewer was trying to gauge the depth of my knowledge, and for these I will simply place links to stackoverflow answers or articles that I think are good if not great.</p>
-<p align="justify">Also, if the answer is wrong, or if the links are broken, please do not hesitate to tell me, if not for me to correct my understanding, but more importantly so I don’t perpetuate misinformation.</p>
+<p align="justify">Also, if the answer is wrong, or if the links are broken, please do not hesitate to tell me, if not for me to correct my understanding, but more importantly so I don't perpetuate misinformation.</p>
 <ol>
 <li>
 <div align="justify">What are things you should be mindful of when developing for an application that is going to be hosted on multiple servers with load balancing in place? </div>